ohmp/james-project/src/adr/0012-jmap-partial-reads.md

  - Authenticate
  - List mailboxes
  - List messages in one of their mailboxes
- - Get 10 time the mailboxIds and keywords of the given messages
+ - Get 10 times the mailboxIds and keywords of the given messages

 We went from:
  - A 20% failure rate before this change to no failure